-If you haven’t tried the traditional Amritsari Kulcha during your visit to Punjab you basically haven’t visited at all.
+Have you tried the traditional Amritsari Kulcha during your visit to the Holy city?
+If no, then basically you haven’t visited at all.
 If you thought “patriotic” food doesn’t exist then you were wrong.
 There is nothing more than Amritsari’s are more proud of than their traditional breakfast – The Amritsari Kulcha.

-A family won’t have a weekend without a proper Kulcha Breakfast at their favorite Kulcha walla shop.
-But what makes it so admirable?
-It is the way it is manifested with butter and the stuffing.
+A family won’t enjoy a happy weekend without a proper Kulcha Breakfast at their favorite Kulcha walla shop.
+But the point to think behind is what actually makes this Kulcha so admirable?
+Well, it is the way it is manifested with butter and the stuffing.
 A good crispy kulcha with a good amount of butter all over it merges the crispiness and juiciness in one.
 A proper Kulcha serving is also followed with strong hands crushing it together to get the butter blend even more.

 Amritsari Kulcha is a complete meal in itself and it is served with chickpeas and some onions or chutney.
 The onions are usually soaked in tamarind chutney which gives it the addictive, tangy taste.
 While the traditional Kulcha called Alloo Kulcha (Potato Naan) is usually stuffed with potatoes.
 But there are quite a few varieties one can have.
 Cheese/Paneer Kulcha, Cauliflower/Gobi Kulcha or mixed Kulcha are just a few common examples you can experiment with.